 Revenue growth is important, but what about resilience—the ability to survive and thrive during times of change?

 Challenges in the economic and business environment—large and small—will never go away, and in the past decade they have been greater than at any time since the Great Depression.
-Again, what we found is that companies that practice the Freedom at Work system out-perform industry norms.
+Again, what we found is that companies that practice the Freedom at Work system out-perform industry norms and make a more positive bottom line impact.

 During the Great Recession, over 10% of companies failed (meaning they went out of business), whereas WorldBlu companies practicing Freedom at Work had only a 4.6% exit rate, proving to be much more resilient during challenging economic times.

-One company that stand as model to freedom rather than fear in the workplace is Menlo Innovations, a small custom software design firm in Ann Arbor, Michigan, that is known for its unique approach to work—an approach based on freedom and organizational democracy.
+One company that stand as model to freedom rather than fear in the workplace is Menlo Innovations, a small custom software design firm in Ann Arbor, Michigan, that is known for its unique approach to work and managing talent—an approach based on freedom and organizational democracy.
 Their president, Richard Sheridan, won’t pull punches when he talks about their struggles during the Great Recession:

 “You can be resilient, but if your customers aren’t, you’re yelling into a very empty pipeline.
 All the companies that had big projects in play either stopped answering the phone or began saying, ‘A month from now.
 A month from now.’
 That went on for almost three years.
 Fear reigned supreme.
 Real fear, not manufactured fear where the main question was: ‘Are we going to survive?’”